White-Whale-Defi-Platform/docs/docs/Smart-Contracts/Stablecoin-Vault.md

 ### `WithdrawLiquidity`

 Attempt to withdraw deposits.
 Fees are calculated and deducted.
-The refund is taken out of Anchor if possible.
+If the Vault has available funds in Anchor it will attempt to payout the withdrawal request by first withdrawing some funds from Anchor to fund the withdrawal request.
 Luna holdings are not eligible for withdrawal.
+LP tokens submitted with a withdrawal request will be burned.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]